AdobeDocs/campaign.en/help/v8/config/workflows.md

     Learn how to generate a monthly built-in Tracking indicators report in PDF format and send it to a list of Campaign operators.

 * [Supervise your workflows](https://experienceleague.adobe.com/docs/campaign/automation/workflows/use-cases/monitoring/workflow-supervision.html)
-    Learn how to create a workflow that lets you monitor the status of a set of workflows that are “paused”, “stopped” or “with errors”.
+    Learn how to create a workflow that lets you monitor the status of a set of workflows that are "paused", "stopped" or "with errors".

 * [Send personalized alerts to operators](https://experienceleague.adobe.com/docs/campaign/automation/workflows/use-cases/monitoring/send-alerts-to-operators.html)
     Learn how to send an alert to an operator that will contain the name of profiles who opened a newsletter but did not click the link it contains.